shrutikar/d-record/README.md

 If you do make use of D-record or any of its components please cite the following publication:

-    Hussein S. Al-Olimat, Krishnaprasad Thirunarayan, Valerie Shalin, and Amit Sheth.
-2018.
-    Location Name Extraction from Targeted Text Streams using Gazetteer-based Statistical Language Models.
-    In Proceedings of the 27th Internationl Conference on Computational Linguistics (COLING 2018), pages 700–710.
-Association for Computational Linguistics.

     Kar, S., Al-Olimat, HS .
 Thirunarayan, K., Shalin, V., Sheth, A., and Parthasarathy, S.
     "D-record: Disaster Response and Relief Coordination Pipeline".
 In Proceedings of the ACM SIGSPATIAL International Workshop on Advances in Resilient and Intelligent Cities (ARIC 2018).